GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 `UglifyjsWebpackPlugin,` a plugin for [UglifyJS v3](https://github.com/mishoo/UglifyJS2/tree/harmony).
 UglifyJS is a popular tool used to minify (or uglify) JavaScript code.

-To get an idea of how the minified code looks like, go ahead and click `main.bundle.js` while still in the DevTools **Network** panel.
+To get an idea of what the minified code looks like, go ahead and click `main.bundle.js` while still in the DevTools **Network** panel.
 Now click the **Response** tab.